Linus4/eldritchinstinct/main.typ

 The Eldritch Instinct SRD is licensed under #link("https://creativecommons.org/licenses/by-sa/4.0/")[CC-BY-SA 4.0] and is derived from Yochai Gal’s #link("https://cairnrpg.com")[Cairn] SRD (cairnrpg.com).

 Writing, Layout and Design by Linus Weber.
-Editing by xxx.
+Copyediting by xxx.

 Thank you to xxx and xxx for your extensive feedback, and to all of the groups I've play-tested this with for your interest and patience.